Shervina-lim/omni_navigation/README.md

 # omni_navigation
+This version is compaitable with ROS melodic

 ROS package navigation to omnibot.
 Do make sure that Ros-navigation is installed.

 - Ros Navigation

-		$ sudo apt-get install ros-kinetic-navigation
+		$ sudo apt-get install ros-melodic-navigation

-If you are using teb or eband planner, do install them too
+If you plan to use teb or eband planner, do install them too.

 - EBand local planner